RJNY/Obtainium-Emulation-Pack/readme/table.md

 | Syncthing-Fork | Utilities | <a href="http://apps.obtainium.imranr.dev/redirect.html?r=obtainium://app/%7B%22id%22%3A%20%22com.github.catfriend1.syncthingandroid%22%2C%20%22url%22%3A%20%22https%3A%2F%2Fgithub.com%2FCatfriend1%2Fsyncthing-android%22%2C%20%22author%22%3A%20%22Catfriend1%22%2C%20%22name%22%3A%20%22Syncthing-Fork%22%2C%20%22preferredApkIndex%22%3A%200%2C%20%22additionalSettings%22%3A%20%22%7B%5C%22includePrereleases%5C%22%3Afalse%2C%5C%22fallbackToOlderReleases%5C%22%3Atrue%2C%5C%22filterReleaseTitlesByRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22filterReleaseNotesByRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22verifyLatestTag%5C%22%3Afalse%2C%5C%22sortMethodChoice%5C%22%3A%5C%22date%5C%22%2C%5C%22useLatestAssetDateAsReleaseDate%5C%22%3Afalse%2C%5C%22releaseTitleAsVersion%5C%22%3Afalse%2C%5C%22trackOnly%5C%22%3Afalse%2C%5C%22versionExtractionRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22matchGroupToUse%5C%22%3A%5C%22%5C%22%2C%5C%22versionDetection%5C%22%3Atrue%2C%5C%22releaseDateAsVersion%5C%22%3Afalse%2C%5C%22useVersionCodeAsOSVersion%5C%22%3Afalse%2C%5C%22apkFilterRegEx%5C%22%3A%5C%22.%2Arelease.%2A%5C%22%2C%5C%22invertAPKFilter%5C%22%3Afalse%2C%5C%22autoApkFilterByArch%5C%22%3Atrue%2C%5C%22appName%5C%22%3A%5C%22%5C%22%2C%5C%22appAuthor%5C%22%3A%5C%22%5C%22%2C%5C%22shizukuPretendToBeGooglePlay%5C%22%3Afalse%2C%5C%22allowInsecure%5C%22%3Afalse%2C%5C%22exemptFromBackgroundUpdates%5C%22%3Afalse%2C%5C%22skipUpdateNotifications%5C%22%3Afalse%2C%5C%22about%5C%22%3A%5C%22%5C%22%2C%5C%22refreshBeforeDownload%5C%22%3Afalse%7D%22%7D"><img src="./assets/badge_obtainium.png" alt="Click me to add the repository to Obtainium!" width="128"></a> | |
 | AdrenoToolsDrivers | Track Only | <a href="http://apps.obtainium.imranr.dev/redirect.html?r=obtainium://app/%7B%22id%22%3A%20%22476086958%22%2C%20%22url%22%3A%20%22https%3A%2F%2Fgithub.com%2FK11MCH1%2FAdrenoToolsDrivers%22%2C%20%22author%22%3A%20%22K11MCH1%22%2C%20%22name%22%3A%20%22AdrenoToolsDrivers%22%2C%20%22preferredApkIndex%22%3A%200%2C%20%22additionalSettings%22%3A%20%22%7B%5C%22includePrereleases%5C%22%3Afalse%2C%5C%22fallbackToOlderReleases%5C%22%3Atrue%2C%5C%22filterReleaseTitlesByRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22filterReleaseNotesByRegEx%5C%22%3A%5C%22Turnip%5C%22%2C%5C%22verifyLatestTag%5C%22%3Afalse%2C%5C%22sortMethodChoice%5C%22%3A%5C%22date%5C%22%2C%5C%22useLatestAssetDateAsReleaseDate%5C%22%3Afalse%2C%5C%22releaseTitleAsVersion%5C%22%3Afalse%2C%5C%22trackOnly%5C%22%3Atrue%2C%5C%22versionExtractionRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22matchGroupToUse%5C%22%3A%5C%22%5C%22%2C%5C%22versionDetection%5C%22%3Afalse%2C%5C%22releaseDateAsVersion%5C%22%3Afalse%2C%5C%22useVersionCodeAsOSVersion%5C%22%3Afalse%2C%5C%22apkFilterRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22invertAPKFilter%5C%22%3Afalse%2C%5C%22autoApkFilterByArch%5C%22%3Afalse%2C%5C%22appName%5C%22%3A%5C%22Turnip%5C%22%2C%5C%22appAuthor%5C%22%3A%5C%22%5C%22%2C%5C%22shizukuPretendToBeGooglePlay%5C%22%3Afalse%2C%5C%22allowInsecure%5C%22%3Afalse%2C%5C%22exemptFromBackgroundUpdates%5C%22%3Afalse%2C%5C%22skipUpdateNotifications%5C%22%3Afalse%2C%5C%22about%5C%22%3A%5C%22%5C%22%2C%5C%22refreshBeforeDownload%5C%22%3Afalse%2C%5C%22github-creds%5C%22%3A%5C%22%5C%22%7D%22%7D"><img src="./assets/badge_obtainium.png" alt="Click me to add the repository to Obtainium!" width="128"></a> | |
 | Obtainium Emulation Pack | Track Only | <a href="http://apps.obtainium.imranr.dev/redirect.html?r=obtainium://app/%7B%22id%22%3A%20%22904332840%22%2C%20%22url%22%3A%20%22https%3A%2F%2Fgithub.com%2FRJNY%2FObtainium-Emulation-Pack%22%2C%20%22author%22%3A%20%22RJNY%22%2C%20%22name%22%3A%20%22Obtainium%20Emulation%20Pack%22%2C%20%22preferredApkIndex%22%3A%200%2C%20%22additionalSettings%22%3A%20%22%7B%5C%22includePrereleases%5C%22%3Afalse%2C%5C%22fallbackToOlderReleases%5C%22%3Atrue%2C%5C%22filterReleaseTitlesByRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22filterReleaseNotesByRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22verifyLatestTag%5C%22%3Afalse%2C%5C%22dontSortReleasesList%5C%22%3Afalse%2C%5C%22useLatestAssetDateAsReleaseDate%5C%22%3Afalse%2C%5C%22trackOnly%5C%22%3Atrue%2C%5C%22versionExtractionRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22matchGroupToUse%5C%22%3A%5C%22%5C%22%2C%5C%22versionDetection%5C%22%3Atrue%2C%5C%22releaseDateAsVersion%5C%22%3Afalse%2C%5C%22useVersionCodeAsOSVersion%5C%22%3Afalse%2C%5C%22apkFilterRegEx%5C%22%3A%5C%22%5C%22%2C%5C%22invertAPKFilter%5C%22%3Afalse%2C%5C%22autoApkFilterByArch%5C%22%3Atrue%2C%5C%22appName%5C%22%3A%5C%22Obtainium%20Emulation%20Pack%5C%22%2C%5C%22exemptFromBackgroundUpdates%5C%22%3Afalse%2C%5C%22skipUpdateNotifications%5C%22%3Afalse%2C%5C%22about%5C%22%3A%5C%22%5C%22%7D%22%7D"><img src="./assets/badge_obtainium.png" alt="Click me to add the repository to Obtainium!" width="128"></a> | |

-## FAQ

-### Why do some applications say TRACK ONLY?

-As the name implies, these application versions are only tracked, not pulled.
-This was done because we _can't_ pull these resources, but you may still care to know when these resources have updates so you can pull them manually.
-For example: NetherSX2 can't provide an APK for legal reasons, but you'll get update notifications so you don't have to manually check or be stuck with outdated resources.

-### How do I use TRACK ONLY resources?

-When you get notified of an update to your track only resource:

-- visit the link to your resource
-- download it manually
-- in obtainium > click resource > click "Mark Updated"

-### How do I updated Obtainium Emulation Pack?

-Same as install method.
-It'll update existing resources.
-It will not remove any other resources you've added.

-### A new switch emulator has released!
-Can you add it?

-No.

-### A note about stable, beta, nightly and canary versions of the same app

-You cannot install more than one version of the same app.
-For example: You must choose between RetroArch (stable) or RetroArch (nightly).
-You cannot have both.

-### How does this work?

-Obtainium allows you to filter for links on a page using regular expression (regex) It also allows you to follow multiple links using regex. see <https://regexr.com/7rmf7> for a basic example of how this works.

-### Can this break?

-Yes.
-Absolutely it can.
-Any of the scrapers that use regex can break if the maintainer changes their page.
-The applications pulling from GitHub are more stable and less likely to break.